✓ Updated February 2026

 Getting Around Seville, Spain

-Seville's metro is a single, efficient line (Line 1) that runs from the northern outskirts to the southern edge of the city, passing through key areas like Plaza de Cuba and Nervión.
-It's excellent for avoiding traffic when traveling longer distances within the metro's reach.
+Seville's metro is a single line (Line 1) that runs from the northern outskirts to the southern edge of the city, passing through key areas like Nervión and the historic center.
+It's efficient for covering longer distances within the metropolitan area, especially if you're staying outside the immediate tourist core.

 Tussam City Buses

 The Tussam bus network is extensive and reaches almost every corner of Seville, including areas not served by the metro.
-It's your best bet for getting to neighborhoods like Triana or the outskirts.
+It's ideal for shorter to medium distances and for accessing specific neighborhoods or attractions slightly off the main tourist paths.

-Seville is a very bike-friendly city with dedicated lanes, making cycling a fantastic way to explore, especially along the Guadalquivir River or through the Parque de María Luisa.
-Sevici is the public bike-sharing system.
+Seville is a very bike-friendly city with dedicated lanes, making Sevici a fantastic way to explore at your own pace.
+It's perfect for covering moderate distances and enjoying the city's atmosphere, especially along the Guadalquivir River.

 Walking